 Bowness-on-Windermere sits right on lake Windermere and has beautiful piers with scenic views.
-The town of Windermere is a mile or so uphill from Bowness and these two small towns are almost inseparable.
+The town of Windermere is a mile or so uphill from Bowness, within walking distance, and these two small towns are almost inseparable.
 Bowness is one of the busiest places in the Lakes and the promenade at Bowness Bay is one of the most popular places for hiring rowing and motor boats.

 Stretching for over 10 miles between Ambleside and Newby Bridge, Windermere is the largest lake in both the Lake District and England.
 The lake is home to the biggest open water swimming event, the Great North Swim, where participants compete in a 1 mile swim from Low Wood Bay.

 There are plenty of family friendly activities in Windermere.
 At Brockhole Visitor Centre you can discover all the different things to do and enjoy tree top trekking, mini golf and cycling.
 There are beautiful gardens to explore, an indoor soft play and ever changing exhibitions.
 To the south of Windermere Lake, Fell Foot Park is a great place to explore and relax.
 There are lovely lawns to enjoy games and picnics.
 The park is set on the lake and perfect for paddling, swimming and boating.

 One of our favourite things to do in Windermere is to take a trip on the Windermere Lake Cruises.
 It's the perfect way to enjoy the scenery and explore Lake Windermere.
 The steamers and launches sail from Bowness to Waterhead and Lakeside or you can hop on the island cruise to see some of the 18 islands on the lake.